 Two important things worthy of note:

 - The app is only available for iPhone users (no Android)

 - Due to the exclusive nature of the app, each use gets an initial singular invitation.
 As they host events and gain a following they receive additional invitations, however, you may not be able to gain immediate access to the application simply by creating an account.

-Who is on ClubHouse?
+Who is on Clubhouse?

-Through my last week as a member of Clubhouse I have found that overall the audience is eclectic, to say the least.
+Through my last week as a member of Clubhouse, I have found that overall the audience is eclectic, to say the least.
 From celebrities and known business-world standouts to small business entrepreneurs, Clubhouse seems to put together a very diverse group of individuals as it relates to experience.

 It is worth noting, however, that I frequently find myself in more and more rooms of color.
-A Afro-latina woman myself, this may be caused by the fact that the algorithm looks at people you already follow, or content you have selected as topics of interested and shows you more and more of that content.
+An Afro-latina woman myself, this may be caused by the fact that the algorithm looks at people you already follow, or content you have selected as topics of interest, and shows you more and more of that content.
 As you follow people as well you will find that similar individuals are suggested.

-Why is ClubHouse Important?
+Why is Clubhouse Important?

 Though in its beta, it seems that this app has managed to get the internet buzzing and this early success suggests that the developers have tapped into something.
 I’ve been part of several conversations where members of the audience have explicitly stated that the conversation being had at the time was a life-changing conversation.
 More importantly, it offers the feeling of real world connection through active, live conversation and allows for people to connect that perhaps wouldn’t any other way.
 With no geographical boundaries, the app seems to be an open room for connection along lines of interests.

 Furthermore, the ability to connect other platforms also positions the app as a great place to start promoting and growing other platforms, such as Twitter and Instagram.
 Though I have been limited in my use of the app, I have in one week gained about 25 followers with minimal usage.